NAIROBI (Reuters) - South Sudan’s journalists’ union said on Tuesday that security agents had detained two of its members in the past two weeks.

 Government officials and police were not immediately available to comment on the detentions.

 Christopher’s wife, Ralita Rial, said no clear reason was given for his arrest.

 “We don’t know the reasons for his arrest and no one from the national security can tell us exactly.
 I visited him last Thursday at the national security detention,” Rial told Reuters.

-Oliver Modi, the union’s chairman, said Christopher’s detention arose from an article his newspaper wrote about events in neighboring Sudan, where months of protests, triggered by years of economic crisis helped end Omar al-Bashir’s 30-year rule in April.
+Oliver Modi, the union’s chairman, said Christopher’s detention arose from an article his newspaper wrote about events in neighbouring Sudan, where months of protests, triggered by years of economic crisis helped end Omar al-Bashir’s 30-year rule in April.

 “The Union of Journalists of South Sudan condemns the unlawful detention of two separate cases by those who arrested these two journalists.
 The perpetrators have acted completely contrary to the rights of the journalists and freedom of media,” he told Reuters.